elementor/elementor-developers-docs/src/controls/classes/control-hidden.md

 # Hidden Control

 Elementor hidden control adds a hidden input field to the panel.
-It used to save additional data in the database without a visual presentation in the panel.
+It can be used to add data without a visual presentation in the panel.
 This means that Elementor users do not have access to this control.

 The control is defined in `Control_Hidden` class which extends `Base_Data_Control` class.